No matter how fantastic a drummer you may be, you will undoubtedly struggle to get anywhere in the music industry without the help of others.

 Whether you are an aspiring session player, auditioning for a band or meeting with industry professionals like agents and managers- it’s important to remember the objective of networking is to build mutually beneficial relationships.

-These are my top 10 tips that I can offer to help you achieve the best success from music industry networking.
+These are my top 10 networking tips for drummers that I can offer to help you achieve the best success from music industry networking.

-There is no need to create a lot of pressure in social situations- no matter how ‘important’ someone may appear- he is just a normal person and will most likely be friendly and engaging in conversation.
-Be yourself, positive and relaxed and enjoy meeting new people!
+There is no need to create a lot of pressure in social situations- no matter how ‘important’ someone may appear- he or she is just a normal person and will most likely be friendly and engaging in conversation.

 If you are positive and exuding good energy then the chances are you will hold a natural and relaxed conversation.
 Personality is key, and professionals will always want to work with people they like.